rex5652/fancyss/README.md

-Only Update for bin file and rules
+Only Update bin files and rules